24/7 Emergency Service

 Why Preventing Forest Fires Matters

 Human-caused forest fires spread quickly, destroy ecosystems, and put lives and homes at risk.
-A single spark whether from a cigarette, campfire, or trailer chain can ignite a fire that burns for days or weeks.
+A single spark, whether from a cigarette, a campfire, or a trailer chain, can ignite a fire that burns for days or weeks.

 By following a few simple safety practices, everyone can help reduce wildfire risks.